scizen9/SEDM-Docs/source/Pipeline.rst

 Once the apertures have been placed, an ascii spectrum is automatically generated.
-The format of the ascii spectrum is universal enough to be input to any classifier (Superfit, e.g.), however, SNID is automatically run on iPTF targets at the end of the reduction run when a final report is generated.
-For ZTF targets, the final report generation will upload the ascii spectra to the marshal.  **This phase currently in development.**
+The format of the ascii spectrum is universal enough to be input to any classifier (Superfit, e.g.), however, SNID is run on all targets at the end of the reduction run.
+For ZTF targets, a script will upload the ascii spectra to the GROWTH marshal.

-**Note: the examples on this page are from the preceeding suvey, PTF.
-It will be updated with ZTF targets once we are in full survey mode.**
+**Note: the examples on this page are from the preceeding suvey, iPTF.**

 Automated Pipeline Operations
 -----------------------------